The Dead Don't Hurt: Plot

-In 1860s San Francisco, Métis Franco-Canadian Vivienne Le Coudy is aggressively courted by a rich Irish art collector.
-To escape his smothering attention, she falls in love with Danish immigrant carpenter Holger Olsen, and goes with him to his remote cabin in northern Nevada.
-Highlighting her independent streak, she refuses to marry Olsen and gets a job as a barmaid in the nearby town of Elk Flats, a town dominated by corrupt landowner Alfred Jeffries and his alcoholic son Weston.
-When Olsen joins the Union Army, which has begun to fight the Civil War, his absence leaves room for Weston to try to seduce Vivienne; he eventually corners and violently rapes her.
+In 1860s San Francisco, Vivienne Le Coudy, a Métis Franco-Canadian whose father was taken from her by the British when she was a young girl, is aggressively courted by a rich Irish art collector.
+Unwilling to surrender her independence to his smothering attention, she falls in love with Danish immigrant carpenter Holger Olsen and goes with him to his remote cabin in northern Nevada.
+Refusing to marry Olsen, she gets a job as a barmaid in the nearby town of Elk Flats, which is dominated by corrupt landowner Alfred Jeffries and his alcoholic son, Weston.

+At the outbreak of the Civil War, Olsen, a veteran of the First Schleswig War, decides to join the Union Army because of his abolitionist beliefs; Vivienne is opposed to the decision.
+His absence leaves room for Weston to try to seduce Vivienne; he eventually corners and violently rapes her.
 In subsequent scenes, she is shown pregnant and eventually bears a son.

 When Olsen returns from the Civil War after several years, the son named Vincent is about five years old.
 When Vivienne tells Olsen about the rape, he instantly wants to find and murder Weston until she tells him that Weston had been forced to leave town after murdering several people.
 Olsen, Vivienne, and Vincent live for a while in peace, but she dies after a short illness diagnosed by a doctor as syphilis.
 Taking Vincent, Olsen hunts down Weston in the wilderness and injures him, leaving him to die.
 Thereafter Olsen and Vincent ride west until they reach the Pacific Ocean.